-2009 Global Supply Chain and Process Management Center Annual Summit
+Center for Global Supply Chain and Process Management Annual Summit

-The Center for Global Supply Chain and Process Management’s (CGSCPM) 2nd Annual Industry Summit in Columbia April 22-23 brought together a total of more than 100 executives and Moore School undergraduates and faculty.
-The Summit highlighted the findings of student teams who analyzed operations of major companies and made recommendations for improvements that could translate into significant savings for those firms.
+Each year the Center for Global Supply Chain and Process Management’s brings together executives from industry partner companies for the Moore School's Industry Summit.
+The Summit highlights the findings of student teams who analyzed operations of major companies and made recommendations for improvements that could translate into significant savings for those firms.

-Process improvements recommended by Moore student teams since the Center’s inception in 2005 represent millions in savings for CGSCPM member firms, said Sanjay Ahire, professor of operations and supply chain management.
+Process improvements recommended by Moore student teams since the Center’s inception in 2005 represent millions in savings for the center's member firms.

 Students utilize a wide array of operations/process analyses from the Lean and Six-Sigma toolkit methodologies.
-Both International Master of Business Administration students (who participate in projects during the fall semester) and undergraduate students in the GSCPM track take part in a two-phase process of "greenbelt certification" (which affirms that the student has completed the necessary Six Sigma and Lean training) from Sonoco Products Company, a $4 billion manufacturing firm headquartered in South Carolina.
+Both International MBA students (who participate in projects during the fall semester) and undergraduate students in the global supply chain and process management track take part in a two-phase process of "greenbelt certification" (which affirms that the student has completed the necessary Six Sigma and Lean training) from Sonoco Products Company.

-The Moore School "offers a truly unique level of dual competencies in the domains of global supply chain management and operations/business process improvement not consistently offered at any other leading business school," said Ahire, who spearheads the majority of projects and leads the Center’s Lean Six-Sigma certification initiative in collaboration with Sonoco Products Company.
+The Moore School offers a truly unique level of dual competencies in the domains of global supply chain management and operations/business process improvement not consistently offered at any other leading business school.

-The CGSCPM was formed in 2005 to help companies improve performance and provide students with real-world experience and application of operations management skills learned in the classroom.
-Member firms pay $30,000 per year to participate in the GSCPM.
+The GSCPM Center was formed in 2005 to help companies improve performance and provide students with real-world experience and application of operations management skills learned in the classroom.